dcos/dcos-docs/1.10/installing/custom/configuration/configuration-parameters.md

 ### <a id="zk-master"></a> zk_master_credentials (Enterprise DC/OS Only)

-Credentials used by bootstrapping code to access the credentials of the services that will be running on the masters.
+Credentials used by bootstrapping process to access the credentials of the services that will be running on the DC/OS master nodes.

 ### <a id="zk-agent"></a> zk_agent_credentials (Enterprise DC/OS Only)

-Credentials used by bootstrapping code to access the credentials of the services that will be running on the agents.
+Credentials used by bootstrapping process to access the credentials of the services that will be running on the DC/OS agent nodes.